ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Workflow Quick Start
 ====================

-This Workflow Quick Start Guide will help users to build and run the "out-of-the-box" case for the Unified Forecast System (UFS) Short-Range Weather (SRW) Application.
+This Workflow Quick Start Guide will help users to build and run the "out-of-the-box" case for the Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application.
 The "out-of-the-box" case builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
-This forecast uses a predefined 25-km Continental United States (CONUS) grid (RRFS_CONUS_25km), the Global Forecast System (GFS) version 15.2 physics suite (FV3_GFS_v15p2 CCPP), and FV3-based GFS raw external model data for initialization.
+This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) grid (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 15.2 physics suite (FV3_GFS_v15p2 CCPP), and :term:`FV3`-based GFS raw external model data for initialization.

 .. note::

+   The UFS defines `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
 The steps described in this chapter are most applicable to preconfigured (Level 1) systems.
 On Level 1 systems, all of the required libraries for building community releases of UFS models and applications are available in a central location.
 This guide can serve as a starting point for running the SRW App on other systems as well but may require additional troubleshooting by the user.
-The various platform levels are listed `here <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.

 .. _HPCstackInfo: